gaversa-git/gaversa-git/README.md

 ## 🧑‍💻 About Me

 - Living in Chicago, getting 2 degrees in 2° weather
-- Love playing soccer and watching it (Liverpool)
+- Hobbies: Life long love of playing soccer and watching it (Liverpool), skiing, reading (fantasy!), and gaming
+- Currently Learning: Spark, Kafka, and all about Big Data
+- Outside of CS I enjoy studying philosophy, history, and language learning (한글)

 ---